mvarga1989/mvarga1989/README.md

 ## Community lists that I am maintaining

 #### You wish to assist in making the list more useful, complete and accurate?
-Please send me an [email](mailto:mvarga1989@gmail.com).
+Please send me an [:e-mail:](mailto:mvarga1989@gmail.com).

-#### If my content has added any value to your work, please consider giving it a star and/or share on your professional social networks.
+#### If my content has added any value to your work, please consider giving it a :star: and/or share on your professional social networks.
 Thank you!